zpocketgame/zpocketgame.github.io/_posts/2020-08-16-A-Public-Response-To-The-Foot-Made-ZPG-Drama.md

+---
-## A public response to the foot-made ZPG drama | 对于ZPG外壳搓脚事件的回复
+title: A public response to the foot-made ZPG drama
+published: true
+---

 ### About me:
 I’m Laozhang, the creator of ZPG, GKD350h, and ZPG Pro handhelds